Pave the Way to a Great Impression

 Concrete areas around the home can also be aesthetically altered to meet homeowner needs or artistic visions.
 Decorative Concrete of Central Virginia offers stained, stamped, sprayed and stenciled concrete options.
 Oftentimes, the technique a homeowner chooses is dependent upon how the outdoor space is being used.
 For example, sprayed concrete is a grout mix literally sprayed out of a gun onto existing concrete.
 Tim Seay, of Decorative Concrete of Central Virginia, says this particular process provides a non-slip, colored and textured surface that is easy to clean and maintain, and stays cool to the touch in sunlight.
 “This product is very popular around pools,” says Seay.

 Stained concrete is a semi-transparent stain that can be applied to any concrete surface.
-Contractors can also score lines with a concrete saw, and add multiple colors to give the look of tile or travertine.
+Contractors like the ones featured here at concreterepairspecialists.uk can also score lines with a concrete saw and add multiple colors to give the look of tile or travertine.
 Stenciled concrete is a sprayed concrete overlay product that is applied over a paper stencil and can give the look of rock, brick slate or tile.
 “We have about 40 patterns to choose from,” says Seay.
 Another option is stamped concrete, which is poured, colored and imprinted with stamps that have been molded from real stone.
 “This can be done for a new patio, or can be applied using an overlay on existing concrete,” says Seay.
 “All of our products take around two to five days to install.”

 Costs vary from job to job, and location to location.
 Seay says the least expensive stain costs around $2 per square foot, while a hand-stained concrete overlay may cost between $10 and $12 per square foot.
 He also says that the price per square foot is drastically effected by the size of the job.
 For example, a 1,000 square-foot job could cost less per square foot than a 200-square-foot job.
 Seay also says that surface preparation is the most important step in restoring any concrete surface.
 “If the surface isn’t prepped properly, then the product will not hold up over time,” he says.
 “And it’s important for customers to make sure that whomever they are hiring can install a product that will last.”
 For more information about decorative concrete options, visit www.DecorativeConcreteofVirginia.com.